Stated Clerk: Ruling Elder, Marsha Heimann

 Trusting God’s plan, in August Carol and Jane sold the Stroudsburg home in one day and bought a place the same week in Reading where they now reside.

-Teaching Elder Ruth Ann Christopher
+Chairperson of the Lead Team: Teaching Elder, Ruth Ann Christopher

 The Chairperson of the Presbytery Lead Team is elected annually from its members.
 The Chairperson chairs the meeting of the Presbytery Lead Team, and helps guide the Presbytery in its work and mission.

 Ruth Ann was born in Summit Hill, PA.
 She attended Kutztown University and received a B.S. in Elementary Education in 1980.
 She then attended Pierce Junior College in Philadelphia, majoring in Computer Programming while also attending Temple University, majoring in Accounting.
 Ruth Ann specialized in financial applications as she worked in various capacities in the Information Technology field.
 Over a period of 10 years, she served as Project Leader with Advanced Cybernetics in Reading, Programming Manager with the Dial Corporation in Hazleton, and Senior Programmer/Analyst with North Penn Transfer in Lansdale.
 Sensing a call to ministry, she attended Princeton Theological Seminary and received her Master of Divinity in May of 1993.
 In October of 1993, she began serving as pastor of Faith United Presbyterian Church in Pen Argyl.

 In addition to her duties as pastor, Ruth Ann enjoys hiking, biking, computer design, art, reading, and NFL football.
 She has served Lehigh Presbytery as chair of Trustees, Moderator of the presbytery, chair of Presbytery Council, and co-chair of Kirkwood Camp Board.

 Treasurer: Ms. Marianne Kitzmiller